no-ai-labs/mnemo/README.md

 @mnemo remember "project_info" "This is a FastAPI project with PostgreSQL"
 @mnemo recall "project info"
 ```

+### 🔍 Auto-Tracking Feature (NEW!)

+Mnemo now automatically tracks and remembers:
+- **Git commits**: New commits are automatically saved
+- **Code changes**: Significant code modifications are tracked
+- **Branch switches**: Branch changes are recorded
+- **File status**: Working directory changes are monitored

+Auto-tracking runs every 5 minutes by default and stores everything in your memory!

 📚 **Detailed guides for beginners:**
 - [한국어 가이드](docs/CURSOR_MCP_GUIDE_KR.md) - Cursor 초보자를 위한 완벽 가이드